The Colors of The Sheltie

 3. The puppy was a Sheltie, and the brindle color was the result of a mutation.

-T Locus genes: The gene or genes that cause ticking and roaning have not been identified.
+T Locus: The gene or genes that cause ticking and roaning have not been identified.
 There may well be more than one gene onvolved.
-Dogs who carry the recessive t gene are born without ticking and remain so throughout their lives.
-A dog who carries at least one copy of the dominant T gene will develop various amounts of ticking or roaning in the white parts of his coat.
+Dogs who carry the recessive t allele are born without ticking and remain so throughout their lives.
+A dog who carries at least one copy of the dominant T allele will develop various amounts of ticking or roaning in the white parts of his coat.
 If there is only one main gene causing ticking or roaning, there are probably several genes that modify the amount and distribution of the color.

 Most Sheltie are tt, and the white parts of their coat remain white throughout life.
-A few carry the T gene and develop colored ticks in the white hair, which is usually most obvious an the feet, legs and face.
-It is unknown whether the amount of ticking is influenced by whether the dog carries one of two T genes.
+A few carry the T allele and develop colored ticks in the white hair, which is usually most obvious an the feet, legs and face.
+It is unknown whether the amount of ticking is influenced by whether the dog carries one of two T alleles.